Convex-Dev/design/cad/024_data_lattice/README.md

 - **CRDT support**: The data lattice forms a natural CRDT, where arbitrary sets of data can be merged to create a union of all data.
 This process is aided by automatic de-duplication to reduce storage and transmission costs.

-- **Self healing** - The CRDT also makes the data lattice "self-healing": nodes which lose access to some data (e.g. due to disk corruption) may obtain it again on subsequent merges as long as at least one copy survives.
+- **Self healing** - The CRDT also makes the data lattice "self-healing": nodes which lose access to some data (e.g. due to disk corruption) may obtain it again on subsequent merges as long as at least one copy survives somewhere in the network.

 - **Garbage Collection**: Stores can be garbage collected to reduce resource requirements at any time, simply by specifying which data is required to be maintained ("pinning").
 This facilitates better operational management and allows flexible control by data lattice providers regarding what data they are interested in preserving or hosting.